kkrings/pyssub/docs/guide.rst

          --in pyssub_example.json \
          --out pyssub_example.out

-   The `ssub` command also allows you to control the maximum allowed number of queuing jobs (the default is 1000) and to specify how long it should wait before trying to submit more jobs into the queue (the default is 120 seconds).
-The output file `pyssub_example.out` will contain a table of job names and job IDs of each submitted job.

 #.
 After your jobs are done, collect the failed ones.
+   This feature requires the ``sacct`` command to be available, which allows to query the Slurm job database.
+It will query the status of each job listed in `pyssub_example.out`` and save the job name and job ID of each finished job that has failed.

    .. code-block:: sh

       ssub rescue \
          --in pyssub_example.out \
          --out pyssub_example.rescue

-   This feature requires the ``sacct`` command to be available, which allows to query the Slurm job database.
-It will query the status of each job listed in `pyssub_example.out`` and save the job name and job ID of each finished job that has failed.

 #.
 If the jobs have failed because of temporary problems with the computing
    node for example, you can simply resubmit only the failed jobs: